-It is important that you clearly set out the reasons why your child should have a place in your written appeal.
+It's important that you clearly set out the reasons why your child should have a place in both your written appeal and at the appeal hearing.
 The stronger your reasons for appealing the admissions decision, the better chance you have of your appeal being successful.